 Marigold or Genda is flowering plant and it has many medicinal properties.
 It has been used both externally and internally both to treat various skin diseases, Urinary problems, piles, kidney stone and erectile dysfunction.

 Table of Contents

 - 1 Overview

 - 3 External medicinal uses of Marigold

 Marigold or Genda is a well-known ornamental plant in India.
 Most of the people are familiar with it as bright orange, beautiful, aromatic flower bearing plant which is grown in gardens and flowers during winter season.
 But along with that it is a medicinal herb that can be used to treat many common ailments.
-Its external use is beneficial for skin.
+Its external use is beneficial for the skin.

 Genda flower can be applied on skin for treating dryness and rejuvenation of skin.
 Various skin care products contains extracts of Genda flowers.
 The flowers are also applied on skin for reducing inflammation, healing wounds, and softening skin.
 The leaves are also of medicinal importance.
 To know, how to use this garden plant for treating various pathological conditions, read on.

 Latin name: Tagetes erecta Linn (African Marigold), Tagetes patula Linn (French Marigold)

 Family: Compositae;Asteraceae, English: Big Marigold, Aztec or African Marigold

 Ayurvedic: Jhandu, Gendaa, Unani: Sadbarg, Gul-hazaaraa, Gul-jaafari, Siddha: Thuruksaamanthi